 Her first book, Looking for a Few Good Males: Female Choice in Evolutionary Biology (Johns Hopkins, 2010), focused on evolutionary theory and the connections between biological investigations of reproductive and courtship behavior in animals and humans, from Charles Darwin in the mid-19th century to Sociobiology in the 1970s.
 Her current research turns to the controversy over instinctual aggression in defining human nature in the 1960s and '70s.

-Barely Human: Aggression and the American Search for Human Nature
+Aggression and the American Search for Human Nature

-Barely Human addresses how and why zoological and primatological research on animal behavior came to compete with anthropological studies of human cultures as a source of reliable information about human nature in the 1960s and '70s.
+Her current research addresses how and why zoological and primatological research on animal behavior came to compete with anthropological studies of human cultures as a source of reliable information about human nature in the 1960s and '70s.
 Constructed as a series of chronologically parallel stories, this project explores the gendered landscape in which conversations about human nature took place.
 Thanks to a Scholar’s Award from the National Science Foundation (SES-1057586) Professor Milam was on leave pursuing this research for the 2011-12 academic year.

 Masculinities in Science / Sciences of Masculinity